snl-dakota/dakota/docs/user/usingdakota/pydantic_models_reference.rst

 ----------------------------------------------

 A key design goal for Dakota's JSON format was to mimic the traditional freeform as closely as possible.
+The two formats largely have the same key names, hierarchy, argument types, etc, and the JSON format will seem familiar to existing Dakota users.
 However, the mapping is not one-to-one.
 Several differences are especially important and will be illustrated using the following example.